The Passaic County Health Department notes that this year reports of ticks have been higher than usual.

 Lyme disease is spread by the deer tick.
 Ticks feed on the blood of animals and infected ticks transmit the disease as they feed.
 Ticks will feed not only on wild animals but dogs, cats and humans.
 When people or pets visit or live near or visit wooded areas, they run a risk of contracting Lyme disease.

-Residents are encouraged to take the following precautions:
+Residents are urged to take the following precautions:

 - Avoid tall grass and shrubby areas.